saattrupdan/saattrupdan.github.io/_posts/2019-09-07-naturalselection-easily-evolve-neural-networks.md

 ---
 layout: post
 mathjax: true
-title: NaturalSelection - easily evolve neural networks
+title: NaturalSelection - a new python package to easily evolve neural networks
 ---

 In a deep learning project I am currently working on, I faced the inevitable problem of having to tune my hyperparameters.
+After trying a few dozen combinations it felt way more like guesswork than anything and I decided to be more systematic, which eventually led to the development of my python package `NaturalEvolution`, which approaches this problem in an intelligent manner with a simple interface.

-After trying a few dozen combinations, it felt way more like guesswork than anything, and I tried to see what other approaches there were to systematise this process.
+I started out by trying a few dozen hyperparameter combinations, but it quickly felt more like guesswork than anything and I tried to see what other approaches there were to systematise this process.
 The two main contenders seem to be [grid search](https://en.wikipedia.org/wiki/Hyperparameter_optimization#Grid_search) and [random search](https://en.wikipedia.org/wiki/Random_search), the former searching through a grid of hyperparameters and the latter searching through random combinations of them.
 My network takes hours to train on my puny GPU-less bog standard [laptop](https://www.lenovo.com/gb/en/laptops/thinkpad/s-series/s440/), so a grid search was quickly ruled out.

 After searching around I stumbled across [this excellent blog post](https://blog.coast.ai/lets-evolve-a-neural-network-with-a-genetic-algorithm-code-included-8809bece164) by Matt Harvey, which is about "evolving" a collection of networks in an intelligent way, inspired by natural selection.
 It's essentially a "guided random search", which *roughly* works as follows:

-1. Start with a randomly selected "population" of neural networks
+1. Start with a randomly selected *population* of neural networks
 2. Train all the networks in the population
 3. Set aside a small portion of the better performing networks called *elites*
 4. Select a large portion of *breeders* among the entire population
 5. *Breed* randomly among the breeders by randomly combining hyperparameters of the "parent networks", until the children and elites form a population the same size as the one we started with
 6. *Mutate* a small portion of the children by changing some of their hyperparameters
-7. Go to step 2
+7. This constitutes a *generation* of the evolution.
+Go to step 2 to proceed with the next one

 In [Matt's blog post](https://blog.coast.ai/lets-evolve-a-neural-network-with-a-genetic-algorithm-code-included-8809bece164) he supplied code that tuned the amount of layers in the network, the number of neurons in each layer (with each layer having the same number of neurons), the activation function and choice of optimizer.
 I really liked the pythonic way he implemented the algorithm, so I decided to try to implement it from scratch myself, adding on several new features along the way.